 The K-3 Class Size Reduction (CSR) Program (Senate Bill 1777, Chapter 163, Statutes of 1996) was established in 1996 for kindergarten through third grade.
 This program provided funds to school districts and charter schools that reduced class size to 20 pupils or fewer per certificated teacher.
 The program ended at the conclusion of the 2012-13 school year.

-Currently California Education Code (EC) sections 41376 and 41378:
+Currently California Education Code (EC) sections 41376 and 41378 prescribe the maximum class sizes and penalties for districts with any classes that exceed the following limits: